Moses Malone: Player profile

 Malone stood 6 ft 10 in and weighed 260 lb.
 Described as "relentless" and "a force on the boards like no other," he pounded his opponents into submission with ferocious effort and physical play.
 Nicknamed "Chairman of the Boards" for his rebounding prowess, he was notable for rebounding and scoring off his own misses, possessing the strength, quickness, and zeal to recover the ball before his opponents.
 This led to some contending he intentionally missed shots to pad his rebounding statistics.
 He was not a very good passer.
 When Carroll Dawson, an assistant coach with the Rockets, suggested that Malone needed to improve his passing, he replied, "They ain't paying me to pass."

 He finished his career with the most combined ABA and NBA offensive rebounds (7,382), 35 percent over runner-up Artis Gilmore.
 Nine times he led his respective league in offensive rebounds, and five other times he finished in the top three.
 He also holds NBA records for the most offensive rebounds in a career (6,731), season (587), and game (21).
 Malone was a 13-time All-Star, and earned eight All-NBA selections, ranking ninth all-time with 29,580 points, and third with 17,834 rebounds.
 He is one of three players to exceed 28,000 points and 17,000 rebounds.
 He also ranks second all-time in free throws made (9,018) and attempted (11,864).
-Malone is one of just eight players who have been named NBA MVP three or more times.
+Malone is one of just nine players who have been named NBA MVP three or more times.
 He led the league in rebounds six times, including five straight from 1980 through 1985.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in his first year of eligibility in 2001.
 The Rockets retired his No. 24 jersey in 1998, and the 76ers retired his No. 2 on February 8, 2019.
+Although the 76ers had offered to retire Malone's jersey previously, Malone insisted that all of his teammates on the 76ers be included on the banner, a request that the team fulfilled when they did retire his number.
 In addition to retiring Malone's jersey number, the 76ers also unveiled a statue in front of the team's training facility in Camden, New Jersey.
 In 2022, to commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Malone as the 18th greatest player in NBA history.